You are currently viewing PF Calculator

 Loading

 It is a retirement savings plan to which companies and employees both contribute.
 The Employees’ Provident Funds Act of 1952 is the law regulating and managing it.
 The fund is managed by the Employees’ Provident Fund Organisation or EPFO.
 Employers with a minimum of 20 workers are obligated to provide their employees with EPF accounts.
-Some organisations with less than 20 workers, on the other hand, may assist their employees in opening EPF accounts.
+Some organizations with less than 20 workers, on the other hand, may assist their employees in opening EPF accounts.

 An employee must contribute 12% of their basic and dearness allowance to EPF each month.
-The employer matches this payment and provides the equal amount.
+The employer matches this payment and provides an equal amount.
 8.33% of the 12% goes to the Employee Pension Scheme, while 3.67% goes to the EPF.
 However, 12% of the employee’s overall contribution goes to EPF.

 What Exactly Is An EPF Calculator And How Can I Make Use Of It?